Integration Framework for SAP Business One (Guide for Magento Merchants & Users From Beyond The Platform)

 The following section of the guide is dedicated to a solution that acts as the Integration Framework for SAP Business One but covers the needs of Magento 2.
 If you are a Magento merchant who relies on SAP as your ERP system, there is no need to use neither its Framework nor Hub since you can turn your e-commerce website into a point of data exchange and control over business processes.
 Meet the Improved Import & Export Magento 2 plugin.
 With this tool, you will get the ability to sync your storefront with any third-party system, transferring all Magento 2 core entities between the website and platforms beyond.
 The module also delivers many additional features associated with extensive flexibility: mapping, filters, triggers, schedules, and various data modifiers.

-The Improved Import & Export Magento 2 extension also relies on add-ons to simplify your e-commerce website’s integration with third-party systems.
-For instance, you can install the SAP Business One Integration Add-on for Magento 2 to connect your store to the ERP platform.
-At the same time, you can use the module as a standalone tool.
+At the same time, you can install the SAP Business One Integration Add-on for Magento 2 to connect your store to the ERP platform.

-Let’s see how to establish a data flow between Magento 2 and SAP Business One using our module and the corresponding add-on.
+Let’s see how to establish a data flow between Magento 2 and SAP Business One using our add-on.
 Note that we continually update our product, implementing new and new features.
 Therefore, the actual integration process may differ from the one described below.